plexis-js/plexis/README.md

 ### Creating a new package

 If you want to create a new package we are on a great path 🎉.
 You need to take a few additional steps.
-Let's assume that you need to create a new package for the `cameCase` utility.
+Let's assume that you need to create a new package for the `camelCase` utility.

 First thing first we need to create a new `@plexis` packages using `lerna create @plexis/came-case`. \_Note: NPM does not allows uppercase characters for packages`.